MichaelELeonard/CryptoClustering/README.md

 <br>
 <img src="Readme Pics/Pic 3.png" width="1000" height="200">

 Next, the best value for K needed to be calculated.
 This was accomplished setting up a list of incrementing numbers and creating an empty list to hold the inertia values.
 A for-loop was set up to process through the cluster options, fit scaled model to the scaled data, and store the inertia values.
-The data was entered into a data frame and plotted to an elbow curve to identify the best value for K.  the results identified the optimal value to K to be four.
+The data was entered into a data frame and plotted to an elbow curve to identify the best value for K.  The results identified the optimal value to K to be four.
 <br>
 <img src="Readme Pics/Pic 4.png" width="700" height="300">